We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 When it comes to alternative options to Shopify, we generally recommend BigCommerce as the most obvious competing hosted store builder; it’s similarly priced and broadly speaking gives you the same ecommerce features as Shopify (its main advantage over Shopify is that many of these are available ‘out of the box’ rather than as apps).

-You can learn more about BigCommerce in our BigCommerce vs Shopify comparison review or our full BigCommerce review.
+You can learn more about BigCommerce in our BigCommerce vs Shopify comparison or our full BigCommerce review.

 Squarespace is definitely also worth considering — although its ecommerce features are more basic than Shopify’s, its interface is great, its templates are extremely good and its content marketing features are strong.